 He said the goal is to make sure peak staffing matches the peak times there are demands for police service.

-Vana noted that the DuPage Water Commission was raising the rate it charges Darien for water by 30 percent this year and by 85 percent over the next four years in response to a rate increase the City of Chicago announced last year for its customers, which includes a large number of suburbs.
+Vana noted that the DuPage Water Commission was it charges Darien for water by 30 percent this year and by 85 percent over the next four years in response to a rate increase the City of Chicago announced last year for its customers, which includes a large number of suburbs.

 “That doesn’t equate to our water rate going up 85 percent,” Vana said.
 “That portion is only a smaller part of our water system.
 Certainly, that now has to be factored into our analysis that we will be talking to the City Council about starting in February.”

 One meeting-goer observed that the city already had increased the utility tax it imposes on residents.